 - Keep your main living area at 21°C and other rooms at 18°C

 - Have at least one hot meal and hot drinks throughout the day

 - Layer up - many layers of clothing are best

 - Have your gas appliances and boiler serviced

 - Keep doors and windows closed

 - Move about as much as possible when you are indoors

 Remember that anyone aged 65 years and over as well as anyone with a long term condition such as asthma can receive a free flu vaccination as they are more vulnerable and may suffer more than most people if they catch flu.
 Anyone in these groups is urged to visit their GP or local pharmacy to have a free flu vaccination.

-For more details about Winter Warmth you can contact Age UK by calling 0121 704 8080 or by visiting one of their local community advice hubs, which are located at Chelmsley Wood Library and The Core.
+For more details about Winter Warmth you can contact Age UK Solihull by calling 0121 704 8080 or by visiting one of our local Community Advice Hubs, which are located at Chelmsley Wood Library and The Core.